Why this topic?

 - Correct sensitively by modelling good responses;

 - Beware of "no hands up" or "lolly stick" approaches - these can frustrate fast learners, slow down the pace and stop you, as the expert teacher, guiding the right question to the right pupil. - - - We are paid to exercise our questioning skill, not use a randomiser.
-How about just using "no hands up" as an occasional alternative?
+How about using "cold-calling" more smartly, matching questions to students depending on your knowledge of what they can do?
+Don't forget the power of cold calling and the mini-whiteboard.
+Or you might just use "no hands up" as an occasional alternative.

 - Use humour to nudge things along e.g. tricks like exaggerated praise, giving deliberately wrong statements to provoke a response, choosing a student whilst looking in the opposite direction, amusing facial expressions, gestures such as thumbs up to praise, shaking hand gestures to indicate a nearly right response, feigned surprise or annoyance, that finger to lips kissing gesture which chefs make etc etc.